mlytvyn80/SteelBreeze/README.md

    This software requires Qt library.
 You can get the library and information how to install it from the http://www.troll.no.
-Usually, it is assumed that the environment variable `QTDIR' is set and pointing into root Qt directory.
+Usually, it is assumed that the environment variable `QTDIR` is set and pointing into root Qt directory.
 If it is not set, you can tell to the configure script where it is located using `--with-qt`, `--with-qt-includes` and `--with-qt-libraries` options.

    This is a beta release and configure's default options are `--enable-debug` (which enables debug info in the executable) and `--disable-optimization` (turns off all optimization flags); these options are useful for developing.
 However,